Largest artificial non-nuclear explosions: Feyzin disaster, near Lyon, France

-On 4 January 1966, an LPG spill occurred near Lyon, France, and resulted in a cloud of propane vapour which persisted until it was ignited by a bypassing car.
+On 4 January 1966, an LPG spill occurred near Lyon, France, and resulted in a cloud of propane vapour which persisted until it was ignited by a car passing by.
 Several tanks erupted in a boiling liquid expanding vapour explosion, causing the deaths of 18 people, the injury of 81 and extensive damage to the site.

 Medeu Dam

 On 21 October 1966, a mud flow protection dam near Alma-Ata, Kazakhstan was created by a series of four preliminary explosions of 1,800 tonnes total and a final explosion of 3,600 tonnes of ammonium nitrate-based explosive.
 On 14 April 1967, the dam was reinforced by an explosion of 3,900 tonnes of ammonium nitrate-based explosive.

 CHASE 5, off Puget Sound

 On 23 May 1966, Izaac Van Zandt was loaded with 8000 ST of obsolete munitions containing 400 ST of high explosives.
 The cargo was detonated off Puget Sound at a depth of 4,000 ft.